Trudeau says he won’t negotiate in public on future of LGBTQ rights in USMCA

 “We got to a good agreement that I think represents Canadian values, Canadian approach, but also values that are broadly shared amongst citizens of our three countries,” Trudeau said Sunday at the end of a summit of Asia-Pacific leaders.

-“In any trade deal, there are going to be people who would like this or like that or not want this or not want that.
+“In any trade deal, there are going to be people who would like this or like that or not want this or not want that,” he said, adding that moving forward with a strong agreement is in the interest of all three countries.

-“I think one of the things that we know is that moving forward on a strong agreement that is in the benefit of workers in Canada and the United States and in Mexico is in the interest of all of us and that’s what we’re going to stay focused on.”

 In a letter to the White House flagged Friday by the U.S. website Politico, the coalition of 40 members of Congress said the United States “has the right to decide when, whether and how to tackle issues of civil rights, protected classes and workplace rights” as a sovereign nation.